##Adding SQL Scripts

 GROUP BY Convert(nvarchar(20),Date,103)

 It returns 4 columns per row so we should prepare a 4 column table.
-I’ve created a new report by choosing Add Report
+I’ve created a new report by choosing Add Report from report selection drop down and named it as Ticket Counts by Peak Hours.

 I don’t have enough data to display a better report but it should display ticket counts created between specified hours.